DataDog/integrations-core/cisco_secure_web_appliance/README.md

 #### Steps to configure Syslog Push for Access Logs:

 **Prerequisites:**
-1. Require Syslog server hostname(Your Datadog Agent Server) where you want to push the logs.
+- The Syslog server hostname (your Datadog Agent Server) where you want to push the logs.

 **Configuration:**

-1. Login to Cisco Secure Web Appliance UI.
+1. Log in to Cisco Secure Web Appliance UI.
 2. Navigate to  System Administration -> Log Subscriptions.
-3. In order to add  Access Logs subscription, click on the Add `Log Subscription` button.
+3. In order to add  Access Logs subscription, click on the **Add Log Subscription** button.
 4. Select Log Type as Access Logs.
 5. Provide Log Name.
-6. Choose `Squid` Option for Log Style.\
+6. Choose the `Squid` option for Log Style.
-    **Note**: We will support default (squid) log style for access log.
+    **Note**: The default (squid) log style for access logs is supported.
-7. Select `Syslog Push` Option as Retrieval Method.
+7. Select `Syslog Push` option as the Retrieval Method.
 8. Provide Following Details.

     Hostname: \<Datadog-Agent Host Server>